 - Stockholders Equity = Paid-Up Share Capital + Retained Earning + Accumulated other Comprehensive Income – Treasury Stock

 Let’s take an example.

 Below is the balance sheet of Max Inc as of 31.12.2018.
 In the below example, we will try to calculate stockholder’s equity by both the above two formulas.

-In the below examples company has a bank balance of $ 300, an Inventory of $ 2500, and Debtors of $ 700, these come under current assets of the company therefore total current assets of the company is $ 3500.
-Under Non-Current Assets company has a land worth $ 500, Building worth $ 2500 and Plant & Machinery of $ 1200 therefore total non-current Assets of the company are $ 9200.
+In the below examples company has a bank balance of $ 300, an Inventory of $ 2500, and Debtors of $ 700.
+These come under the current assets of the company; therefore, the total current assets of the company are $ 3500.
+Under Non-Current Assets company has a land worth $ 500, Building worth $ 2500 and Plant & Machinery of $ 1200; therefore, total non-current Assets of the company are $ 9200.